 Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 Funding contributions for the Plan is determined annually on an actuarial basis as of June 30 by CalPERS.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The District is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-Contributions to the pension plan from the District were \$7,079 for the Safety Plan and \$94,138 for the Miscellaneous Plan for the fiscal year ended June 30, 2020.
+Contributions to the pension plan from the District were \$0 for the Safety Plan and \$68,835 for the Miscellaneous Plan for the fiscal year ended June 30, 2022.

-B. Pension Liabilities, Pension Expenses and Deferred Outflows/Inflows of Resources Related to Pensions
+B. Pension Liabilities (Assets), Pension Expenses, and Deferred Outflows/Inflows of Resources Related to Pensions

-At June 30, 2020, the District reported net pension liabilities for its proportionate shares of the net position liability of each Plan as follows:
+At June 30, 2022, the District reported net pension assets for its proportionate shares of the net position liability (asset) of each Plan as follows: